sportdb/datasets/README.md

 ## License

-The `football.db` scripts are dedicated to the public domain.
+The `footballdb` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.